10 Best Adventures of 1922

 February 15, 2017

-Ninety-five years ago, the following 10 adventures — plucked from my Best Teens (1914–1923) Adventure list — were first serialized or published in book form.
+Ninety-five years ago, the following 10 adventures — selected from my 100 Best Adventures of the Teens (1914–1923) list — were first serialized or published in book form.
 They’re my favorite adventures published that year.

 Please let me know if I’ve missed any 1922 adventures that you particularly admire.
 Enjoy!